COVID-19 Information: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-Added text about the results of the COG study that reported the outcome for patients of all ages with stage I favorable-histology Wilms tumors showing epithelial-predominant histology (cited Parsons et al. as reference 228 and level of evidence 3iiiA).
+Added text about the results of an analysis of patients with malignant rhabdoid tumor of the kidney that examined the role of radiation therapy for local control in patients with higher-stage disease (cited Melchior et al. as reference 28 and level of evidence 3iii).

 This summary is written and maintained by the PDQ Pediatric Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.

 This PDQ cancer information summary for health professionals provides comprehensive, peer-reviewed, evidence-based information about the treatment of Wilms tumor and other childhood kidney tumors.
 It is intended as a resource to inform and assist clinicians who care for cancer patients.
 It does not provide formal guidelines or recommendations for making health care decisions.